Natural Features of Pyhä-Häkki National Park

 The man has hardly ever disturbed the ecosystems in Pyhä-Häkki.
 The forest is known as the most remarkable old-growth forest of the Southern Finland.
 Most of the forest is naturally developed, only affected by forest fires and storms.
-The average age of pine forests with their ancient living Pine (Pinus sylvestris) trees, and dead standing trees is often over 250 years.
+The average age of pine forests with their ancient living Pine (Pinus sylvestris) trees, and dead standing trees is often up to 300 years.
 The oldest trees are from the end of 1500s.

 Getting older, the pines bark turns into shield bark, resembling the pattern on the back of a turtle.
 The shield bark means that the tree is at least 200 years old.
-In Pyhä-Häkki the old pines, which have already stopped growing upwards, signify the age of the old-growth forest.
+In Pyhä-Häkki, these old pine trees are proud symbols of the ancient forest.
 They keep standing - dead or alive - for 500 years and survive the forest fires because of their thick bark.
 Sometimes the fire leaves a scar on the trees bark, which can be still seen by the next generations.

 In the end of 1800s, when slash-and-burn agriculture was no longer practised and fire-guarding became more common, the forest fires became rare.
 The last forest fire was in 1921, when about 0,1 sq.km. of forest burned.

 Dead standing trees offer fantastic nesting and feeding place for many bird species.
-The largest hole-nesting birds, such as the national park's emblem bird the Black Woodpecker (Dryocopus martius) , the Great Spotted Woodpecker (Dendrocopos major) and the Three-toed Woodpecker (Picoides tridactylus)fly side by side with smaller songbirds with no altercations.
+The Ural Owl (Strix uralensis) often nests in broken dead standing trees.
+You can see and hear the Black Woodpecker (Dryocopus martius), which is the emblem of the park, the Great Spotted Woodpecker (Dendrocopos major) and the Three-toed Woodpecker (Picoides tridactylus) making holes in the trees.
+The Tengmalm’s Owl (Aegolius funereus) often nests in Black Woodpecker holes while the Pygmy Owl (Glaucidium passerinum) prefers holes made by the Three-toed Woodpecker.
 All the Paridae species can be seen and heard here year-round.
 The Great Tit (Parus major), the Blue Tit (Parus caeroleus), the Willow Tit (Parus montanus) and the Crested Tit (Parus cristatus) all thrive in the forests of Pyhä-Häkki National Park.

 The Common Treecreeper (Certhia familiaris ) is a typical inhabitant of the old forests and the chipper song of the Goldcrest (Regulus regulus)can sometimes be heard from dense spruce forests.
 The most vocal of the migrating birds in the area are the Pied Flycatcher (Ficedula hypoleuca) and the Chaffinch (Fringilla coelebs).
 A sharp-eared bird enthusiast can also recognise the song of the Greenish Warbler (Phylloscopus trochiloides).